Increased Benefits Of Passive Investing With The Passiv Web App

 Passive Investment Portfolio Example: Step 2 – You Decide On Your Asset Allocation

-Now that we have our funds selected we need to decide how much money to put in each one.
+Now that we have our 2 stock ETFs and 1 bond ETF selected we need to decide how much money to put in each one.
 One way to choose your allocation of money to the three funds is by your age.

-The rule of thumb is to take your age and invest that percentage in bonds.
+The rule of thumb is to take your age as a percentage.
+And invest that amount in bonds.
 Then take the remaining percentage and invest it in stocks.
 Then, split the stock percentage by 75% US and 25% International.

 This is a target asset allocation for example purposes.
 Yours may be different.